 Diminishing this American nightmare is going to take many different forms of action: continuing a relentless, long-term effort to strengthen our nation’s gun laws.
 Quashing a surge in violent political extremism.
 Investing in a lacking mental health care system.
 And building community-based violence prevention programs.

-In a society with 400 million firearms that are easy to obtain, even all that may only be a start.
+In a society with 400 million firearms and where firearms are often easy to obtain, even all that may only be a start.
 But it will be a powerful rebuttal to the nihilism that mass shooters feed on—and to the hopelessness about this epidemic that so many Americans once again feel.